 Routine Glycemic Control

-The A1c concentration has strong predictive value for diabetes complications, and A1c testing should be performed routinely in all patients with diabetes; clinicians should use judgment when using A1c to monitor patients with conditions that affect red blood cell turnover and in those with hemoglobin variants.
-The ADA and the American Association of Clinical Endocrinologists (AACE) recommend that an A1c test be performed at initial assessment and approximately every 3 months to determine whether glycemic targets have been reached and maintained; at that point, A1c should be measured at least twice a year in those with stable glycemic control.
+A1c concentration has a strong predictive value for diabetes complications, and A1c testing should be performed routinely in all patients with diabetes.
+Clinicians should use judgment when using A1c to monitor patients with hemoglobin variants or conditions that affect RBCs.
+The ADA and the AACE recommend that an A1c test be performed at initial assessment and approximately every 3 months until glycemic targets are met and maintained.
+At that point, A1c (or another appropriate glycemic measure) should be evaluated at least twice a year in those with stable glycemic control.
 In individuals whose therapy has changed or who are not meeting glycemic goals, quarterly measurements are appropriate.
-Although A1c testing is the primary assessment tool for glycemic control, self-monitoring of blood glucose (SMBG) is recommended in certain patients to help with self-management and medication adjustments, especially for hypoglycemia prevention.
-Other tests used to monitor glycemic control might include fructosamine and 1,5-anhydroglucitol, but the prognostic value of those tests is not as clear as it is for A1c.
+Refer to the ADA’s Standards of Care in Diabetes for a full listing of glycemic targets for all individuals.

 - Screen for diabetic kidney disease using urinary albumin and estimated glomerular filtration rate testing at least once a year in patients who have had T1DM for ≥5 years and in those with T2DM or comorbid hypertension.

 - Screen patients with T1DM for autoimmune thyroid disease and celiac disease soon after diagnosis, as autoimmune diseases occur more frequently in individuals with T1DM.

 - Consider screening for hypogonadism with a morning serum testosterone measurement in men with diabetes who have signs or symptoms of hypogonadism.